stackbit-projects/neat-rabbit-014d0/src/pages/blog/neurogrid_board.md

 excerpt: >-
   Recent breakthroughs in neuromorphic engineering make it possible to combine analog's parallel operation with digital's programmability, reaping the best of both worlds.
 seo:
-  title: Neurogrid: The Board
+  title: Neurogrid - The Board
   description: 'Neurogrid simulates one million neurons with two subcellular compartments each.'
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: Neurogrid: The Board
+      value: Neurogrid - The Board
       keyName: property
     - name: 'og:description'
       value: 'Neurogrid simulates one million neurons with two subcellular compartments each.'